hemantsan/setup-webpack/README.md

     ]
 ```

-and now import "main.css" in app.js file
+and now import "main.scss" in app.js file and run command "npm run build"